Gokarna Road railway station

-Gokarna Road railway station is a station on Konkan Railway.
+Gokarna Road railway station is a station on division of Konkan Railway in Gokarna, Karnataka.
 It is at a distance of 536.941 km down from origin.
 The preceding station on the line is Ankola railway station and the next station is Kumta railway station.

 The distance between Gokarna Road and Kumta railway stations of 19 km is the longest on the 741 km Konkan Railway line as on April, 2016.
-The Gokarna Road Railway station serves nearby Hindu (Sanatana) holy town Gokarna, Karnataka.